costasva/nazi_concentration_camps/README.md

-# nazi_concentration_camps
+# German concentration camps during WWII

-Bokeh animation of Nazi concentration camps during World War II
+This is a Bokeh animation of Nazi concentration camps during World War II.